microsoft/DialoGPT/README.md

 ## News ##
-***(Update 03/10/2020) Model cards available on Huggingface transformer!***
+***(Update 03/10/2020) Model cards available in Huggingface Transformers!***

-Please check out our model cards on huggingface transformer.
+Please check out our model cards in huggingface Transformers repository.
 With several lines of code it should be pretty straighforward to play with the DialoGPT interactively.

 [small model: https://huggingface.co/microsoft/DialoGPT-small](https://huggingface.co/microsoft/DialoGPT-small)